vlm-run/vlmrun-hub/README.md

 Structured extraction for VLMs.

-This is a repository of schemas for structured ETL on *visual* domains including:
+This is a repository of schemas for structured ETL on visual domains including:

-- **Documents**: PDF, Word, Excel, etc.
-- **Images**: JPG, PNG, etc.
+📄 Documents
+- SEC Filings
+- Earnings tables
+- Other PDFs

+🖼️ Images
+- Satellite imagery
+- Product images
-- **Videos**: coming soon!
+- Sports

-## What is a schema?
+🎥 Videos (coming soon!)

+## 💡 Motivation

-Frontier LLM APIs like GPT4, Claude and Gemini now support structured outputs (sometimes referred to as "JSON mode").
-While generally used with text inputs, this approach is particularly powerful for visual data where the goal is to extract information in a declarative manner.
+Frontier LLM APIs like GPT4 and Claude now support structured outputs (usually referred to as "JSON mode") in addition to more familiar chat completion.
+While generally used with text inputs, this approach is particularly powerful for visual data (especially documents) because it allows us to extract information in a declarative manner.
+I.e. we just list the fields we care about and let the VLM do the rest.

 A schema is a type set of key-value pairs represented as a Pydantic class.
 Fields can be primitive types or nested TypeClasses and include a prompt indicating how that field should be populated from the input.
 They are a data structure that gets filled out